 In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805), Clarifying the Definition of a Business.
 The amendment seeks to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill and consolidation.
 The amendments are required to be applied prospectively on or after the effective dates.
 Accordingly, the Company's adoption of ASU No. 2017-01 as of January 1, 2018 did not have an impact on the Company's historical financial statements.
-Based on the Company's evaluation of the new guidance, the Company determined that the acquisition of Saeta on June 12, 2018 qualified to be accounted for as an acquisition of a business and the acquisition of a total of 13 megawatt ("MW") portfolios of operating solar assets located in California, New Jersey, Massachusetts and Southern Spain in 2018 qualified to be accounted for as acquisitions.
+Based on the Company's evaluation of the new guidance, the Company determined that the acquisition of Saeta on June 12, 2018 qualified to be accounted for as an acquisition of a business and the acquisition of a total of 13 megawatt ("MW") portfolios of operating solar assets located in California, New Jersey, Massachusetts and Southern Spain in 2018 qualified to be accounted for as acquisitions of assets.
+See Note 4.
+Acquisitions and Dispositions for further discussion of the Saeta acquisition.